 Although very tiny, they can swell up to the size of a pea after feeding on your dog.
 If you identify one on your dog, your vet should be consulted to ensure safe removal and no further consequences.

-For more detailed information please see:
+For more detailed information about ticks, please see: